Stefon Diggs Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 Season Stats

-- This season Diggs has 37 catches (58 targets), leading his team with 463 receiving yards (77.2 per game) plus two touchdowns.
+- This season Diggs has 37 catches on 58 targets, with a team-high 463 receiving yards (77.2 per game) and two touchdowns.

-- So far this season, 25.0% of the 232 passes thrown by his team have gone Diggs' way.
+- Diggs has been the target of 58 of his team's 232 passing attempts this season, or 25.0% of the target share.

-- Diggs (12 red zone targets) has been the recipient of 24.5% of his team's 49 red zone pass attempts.
+- With 12 targets in the red zone this season, Diggs has been on the receiving end of 24.5% of his team's 49 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Dolphins.